grommunio/grommunio-desktop/README.md

 1. Download a file from the [downloads page](https://mattermost.com/download/#mattermostApps) or from the [releases page](https://github.com/mattermost/desktop/releases).
 2. Run the installer or unzip the archive.
-3. Launch Mattermost from your Applications folder, menu, or the unarchived folder.
+3. Launch grommunio-desktop from your Applications folder, menu, or the unarchived folder.
-3. On the first launch, please enter a name and URL for your Mattermost server.
+3. On the first launch, please enter a name and URL for your grommunio-chat server.
 For example, `https://mattermost.example.com`.

 ### Configuration
 You can show the dialog from menu bar.